ladmrityunjay80-ui/MRITYUNJAY/README.md

 I'm a self-taught software engineer transitioning from **5+ years in B2B SaaS and enterprise technology** into backend engineering.

-I learn by building complete systems — not just isolated demos.
+I learn by building complete systems, not just isolated demos.

 My portfolio deliberately covers: